scratch-ed/scratch-LN/README.md

 It is explained below how to use it.

 Scratch 3.0 needs the files inside `static/blocks-media` to render the greenflag,arrows, etc correctly.
-It must be placed in the root directory of the webserver.
-(Later, I will add an option to set the location see issue #35)
+Therefore, the media property must be set correctly, see below.

 ### Basic `scratchify`
 This the typical file where you have to call yourself when scratchify will run.